abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/k3s-hetzner.md

 This is just a quick note about provisioning a self-hosted Kubernetes cluster on Hetzner.
 For a large production, I would suggest using any managed Kubernetes for example EKS, GKE, or DigitalOcean Kubernetes, you name it.
-But sometimes you need some small cluster for personal projects or medium apps.
+But sometimes you need a small cluster for personal projects or medium apps.
 And for that case managed solutions could be a bit expensive.

 So recently I faced this kind of problem and decided to figure out a way how to